Skip to main content

 3. Critical cards (with either color or number)

 • Additionally, everyone in the group also agrees to never let anyone discard a (unique) playable card.
-However, a clue to a unique playable card would be defined as a Play Clue, not a Save Clue.
+However, a clue to a unique playable card is defined as a Play Clue, not a Save Clue.

 Clue Focus